AngusMcLure/PoolTestR/README.md

  * the the number of specimens in the pool
  * and the result of the test

 Instead of working with real data, for this example we'll be using a simulated dataset called ```SimpleExampleData``` that's included with the package.
 The synthetic dataset consists of pools (sizes 1, 5, or 10) taken from 4 different regions and 3 different years.
-Within each region specimens are collected at 4 different villages, and within each village specimens are collected at 8 different sites, i.e. a hierarchical sampling frame.
+Within each region 4 villages are selected, and within each selected village 8  sites are selected for the collection of specimens, i.e. a hierarchical sampling frame.
 Take a look at the first few rows of the data:

 ```R
 head(SimpleExampleData)